QuentinRa/blog.quentinra.dev/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/lgs-games/memorize)](https://github.com/QuentinRa/blog.quentinra.dev)
 </div>

-Anyone can contribute, and you are more than welcome 🤗!
+Contributions are open to everyone, and you are more than welcome to join 🤗!
 </div>